backyard-landscape-ideas-logo backyard-landscape-ideas-logo

 • Bloom: Tiny pale yellow flowers in the spring are almost unnoticeable except for the fragrance that attracts bees

-• Mature Size and Shape: Can grow to 3 ?
-4 feet tall and wide; round growth habit
+• Mature Size and Shape: Can grow to 3 to 4 feet tall and wide; round growth habit

 • Hardiness Zone: 4 - 9